Skip to main content

 The first-hand treatment for navicular bone pain includes:

 • Rest.
 Immobilization, elevation, and rest release the stress on the navicular bone and improve ligament instability.
-Your doctor will also recommend that you stop bearing weights.
+Your doctor will also recommend that you stop bearing weight.

 • Activity Modification and Physical Therapy.
 In the case of osteoarthritis and accessory navicular syndrome, you’ll have to opt for conservative care, such as activity modification and physical therapy.
 These will help restore immobility, muscle strength, and ligament instability.